Króka-Refs saga: History

-Although first recorded between 1350-1400 AD, the only completely preserved saga is dated to the second half of the fifteenth century.
-Taking place between 950-1050 AD, the saga spans much of the Norse world, including Iceland, Greenland, Norway, and Denmark.
+Although first recorded between 1350 and 1400 AD, the only completely preserved saga is dated to the second half of the fifteenth century.
+Taking place between 950 and 1050 AD, the saga spans much of the Norse world, including Iceland, Greenland, Norway, and Denmark.
 The Christianization of Scandinavia occurs during the timeline of the saga, with the main character, Ref, converting as well.